The silent ways a woman’s sense of self-worth can unravel beneath the surface

 It’s easy to assume this lack of self-respect is simply a choice—a matter of “trying harder” or “standing up for yourself.”

-Yet in my experience, our capacity for self-respect is shaped by deeper currents.
+Yet research consistently shows that our capacity for self-respect is shaped by deeper currents.
 It’s influenced by childhood conditioning, cultural ideals, and the roles we repeatedly play until they feel set in stone.

 Over time, a woman can lose sight of her inherent value, especially if she’s been taught that acceptance and approval come from compliance rather than confident self-expression.